angarsky/diveintopython/learn/file_handling/csv.md

 1. We `import` the `csv` module.
 2. We create a list of dictionaries called `data`.
 3. We open the CSV file in write mode using the `open()` function and specify the `mode` as `'w'`.
 We also set `newline` to `''` to prevent blank rows from being inserted between each row.
-4. We create a `csv.DictWriter` object and pass the `file` object to the `writer`.
+4. We create a `csv.DictWriter` object and pass the file object to the `writer`.
 We also provide the `fieldnames` as a list.
 5. We use `writeheader()` method to write the `fieldnames` to the CSV file.
 6. We use the `writerow()` method to write each `row` of data to the CSV file.

-By using the `csv` module in Python, you can easily save your data to a CSV `file`.
+By using the `csv` module in Python, you can easily save your data to a CSV file.
 These examples can be modified to meet your specific requirements.

 ## How to Convert JSON to CSV with Python